survivejs/react-book/manuscript/01_webpack_compared.md

 Even though it would be possible to achieve some of these tasks with other tools such as Gulp or Grunt, it would definitely take a lot more work to pull off.
 In webpack it's a matter of configuration.
 Note that you can get HMR to Browserify through [livereactload](https://github.com/milankinen/livereactload) so it's not a feature that's exclusive to webpack.

 All of these smaller features add up.
-You can get surprisingly many things done out of the box.
+Surprisingly you can get many things done out of the box.
 And if you are missing something there are loaders and plugins available that allow you to go further.
-Webpack comes with a significant learning curve but it's a tool worth learning given it saves so much time and effort over longer term.
+Webpack comes with a significant learning curve but it's a tool worth learning given it saves so much time and effort over the long term.

 To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.github.io/docs/comparison.html).